ShanKonduru/agent_monitor/docs/PULSEGUARD_COMPREHENSIVE_DOCUMENTATION.md

 ## Executive Summary

-**PulseGuard™** is a next-generation intelligent infrastructure monitoring platform designed to provide comprehensive real-time monitoring, alerting, and analytics for modern distributed systems.
+**PulseGuard™** is a next-generation intelligent infrastructure monitoring platform designed to provide comprehensive real-time monitoring, alerting, and analytics for modern distributed agentic AI systems.
 Built with cutting-edge technologies and enterprise-grade security, PulseGuard™ delivers unparalleled visibility into your infrastructure health.

 ### Key Benefits
 - 🚀 **Real-time Monitoring**: Live performance metrics with sub-second accuracy